Giants Hold NL West Lead, Top Rockies; Belt's Hand Injured

 UP NEXT

-Giants: Kapler announced after the game that Logan Web (10-3, 3.04) will start Tuesday against Arizona to begin six home games against the Diamondbacks and San Diego to close the regular season.MORE NEWS: Fire Burning In Highway 160 Overpass Reveals Person Living Inside
+Giants: Kapler announced after the game that Logan Web (10-3, 3.04) will start Tuesday against Arizona to begin six home games against the Diamondbacks and San Diego to close the regular season.MORE NEWS: 2 Juveniles Detained After Mother, Son Found Critically Injured In Elverta

 Rockies: RHP Germán Márquez (12-10, 4.32) will make his final home start of the season when Colorado opens a three-game series against the Washington Nationals on Monday.